Work90210/CryptoWave/docs/01-overview/system-overview.md

 *   Detailed coin information display.

 ### Current Limitations and Boundaries:
-*   Authentication is not explicitly handled or documented, and interactions with the CoinGecko API are assumed to be unauthenticated.
+Authentication is not explicitly handled within the provided code snippets, and interactions with the CoinGecko API are assumed to be unauthenticated.

 ### Future Expansion Plans:
 TODO: Information on future expansion plans is not available in the provided context.